matheusfillipe/grep_app.nvim/README.md

-# Work in progress
+> Work in progress

 # What it does

-Browse and grab code from https://grep.app directly from neovim.
+This is a telescope extension for grabing code from https://grep.app directly from neovim.
 You can then view it in a temporary buffer.

 # Dependencies